joker-b/botzo/_books/champions.md

 inline_nav: true
 ---

 _CHAMPIONS_ celebrates the celebration: the joy and chaos of great Halloween victory parade after the SF Giants' legendary third World Series win.
-A day when everyone in the city, and especially the crowd on Market street, knew that they too were all champions.
+A day when everyone in the city, and especially the crowd on Market street, knew that they too were champions.

 _CHAMPIONS_ is available packaged with one of several editioned prints from the project.
 A gift for fans of the Giants Legacy and any lover of our great city.